ProvableHQ/welcome/documentation/aleo/02_hello.md

 This `transfer_amount` function receives 3 input parameters (`sender` record, `receiver` record and `amount`) and stores them in 3 registers (`r0`, `r1` and `r2`).
 After that, it computes the final balance for both of them and stores it in `r3` and `r4` (using **sub** and **add** instructions to compute the subtraction and addition respectively).
 With those final amounts, it creates the output records for sender and receiver, storing them in `r5` and `r6` .
 Finally, both records are sent out of the function with the **output** instruction.

 To run this function, the first parameter is the input record of the program.
-The format of this parameter is the same as for interface types:
+The format of this parameter is the same as for struct types:

 ```json
 {